Skip to main content

 Why it matters

-Detailed steps for upgrading both managed and unmanaged systems to ADITO 2025 with Solr 9.7 have been provided.
+This section summarizes required migration steps for managed and unmanaged environments upgrading to ADITO 2025.0.0 with Solr 9.7.

 1. Delete existing Solr collections.